About Music City Cats

-I started a pet sitting company in 2007, At Home Pet Services.
-We took care of all pets and loved it.
+Music City Cats started out as a full-service pet sitting company in 2007.
+Based in Bellevue, Tennessee, we were formerly known as "At Home Pet Services."
+We took care of all types of domestic fish, animals and reptiles, and we loved it.

 The best dog walkers weren't necessarily the best cat sitters, and the best cat sitters were usually not the best dog walkers.
-I see cat care and dog care as two very different jobs.
-So, instead of doing a good job of taking care of all pets, I decided to hire only "Cat People" and do a fantastic job caring for cats.
+I see cat care and dog care as two very different jobs and specialties, so instead of doing a good job of taking care of all pets, I decided staff the team with "Total Cat People" and do a fantastic job caring for cats.

 It was a difficult decision, but the right one...for me and my company.
-Music City Cats was born!

 My Philosophy on Cats

 Every now and then I will hear a confirmed dog-lover say in a mystified voice: “I just don’t understand how people can love cats as much as dog lovers love dogs!”

 The speaker is often someone who has never lived with a cat or has had a bad experience with a cat known to be impatient or aggressive.
 Very likely, this person has also been suckered by the untruths about cats that permeate our culture.